psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > Three for them who made us all.
 >
 > Soul! soul! for an apple or two;
-> If you’ve got no apples, pears will do.
+> If you've got no apples, pears will do.
 > Up with your kettle, and down with your pan,
 > Give me a good big one, and I'll be gone.
 > Soul! soul! for a soul-cake, etc.